puppetlabs/puppet-docs/source/puppetdb/1/upgrade.markdown

 Upgrading the Terminus Plugins
 -----

-**On your puppet master servers:** upgrade the PuppetDB terminus plugins package, then restart the puppet master's web server.
+**On your puppet master servers:** upgrade the PuppetDB terminus plugins package, then restart the puppet master's web server:

 ### For PE Users